 Council does not inspect trees for compliant development, you must meet the criteria for compliant development prior to any works being carried out.
 Instances where a permit or approval is not required are outlined at the top of this page.

-Don’t risk being fined for illegal tree works.
+Don’t risk being fined for illegal tree works or native vegetation clearing.
 You could still be charged, even if you’re on your own property.
 You may simply need a Tree Removal and Tree Pruning Permit.
 If in any doubt, phone our Tree Management Team on 1300 434 434.
+For native vegetation clearing matters phone our Biodiversity and Planing team on 1300 434 434.